LeranPeng/LeranPeng/README.md

 > Applied TARGET model for micro-scale heat prediction in Australian cities using geospatial data from Nearmap & DPIRD.

 - Python + Netatmo API + QA/QC routines on multi-year satellite layers.
+- This project is not available due to NDA.

 ---